Sina-Soltani/Parbad/README.md

 [مشاهده مقاله به فارسی](https://www.dotnettips.info/post/2880/%d9%be%d8%b1%d8%a8%d8%a7%d8%af-%d8%b1%d8%a7%d9%87%d9%86%d9%85%d8%a7%db%8c-%d8%a7%d8%aa%d8%b5%d8%a7%d9%84-%d9%88-%d9%be%db%8c%d8%a7%d8%af%d9%87%e2%80%8c%d8%b3%d8%a7%d8%b2%db%8c-%d8%af%d8%b1%da%af%d8%a7%d9%87%e2%80%8c%d9%87%d8%a7%db%8c-%d8%a7%db%8c%d9%86%d8%aa%d8%b1%d9%86%d8%aa%db%8c-%d8%b4%d8%a8%da%a9%d9%87-%d8%b4%d8%aa%d8%a7%d8%a8)

-Parbad is an integrated online payment system.
-It helps developers and site owners to add Online Payment ability to their websites.
+Parbad is an integrated online payment library which helps developers and site owners to add Online Payment ability to their websites.
 It can communicate with the most popular banks in Iran like: Mellat, Parsian, Tejarat, Saman and Pasargad.
 These providers are also called , Shetab Network.